Kellerman81/go_media_downloader/README.md

 - Configure your Qualities and their priorities (use parse/quality api to test this) including wanted and Defaults
 - Use FProbe or mediainfo to get Media Information (dimensions, runtime, audio language)
 - Currently completly API and Scheduler controlled - basic webinterface which needs to be replace is included
+- Webinterface V2 in Development and can be accessed by /api/admin - Username admin - Password is the WebApiKey   -  BUT: It is in Development Backup Config and Database before using - it could break

 ### Under Consideration